Humans Subjects Research - Institutional Review Board (IRB)

 Submitting Documents for a New Study

-Researchers may not begin ANY recruitment or data collection until a formal approval letter from the SJSU IRB has been received.
-If data are collected prior to receiving IRB approval, you may not use that data in your research.
-The IRB does not retroactively issue approval.
+Researchers may not begin ANY recruitment or data collection until a formal approval letter for the activity has been received.
+If data are collected prior to receiving approval, you may not use that data in your research.
+The IRB does not retroactively issue approval, including for research that qualifies for exemption.

 - When submitting a new application refer to the IRB checklist [pdf] for a summary of required documents, and fill out the required forms.
 Be sure to access forms directly from our website for each new submission, as we